abelardojarab/emacs-config/.emacs.d/helm-grepint/README.md

 #### `(helm-grepint-select-grep ASK-GREP)`

-Select the grep based on :enable-function from `helm-grepint-grep-configs`.
+Select the grep based on :enable-function from ‘helm-grepint-grep-configs’.

-If ASK-GREP is non-nil, select the grep by asking with `completing-read`.
-The greps are compared in order of `helm-grepint-grep-list`.
+If ASK-GREP is non-nil, select the grep by asking with ‘completing-read’.
+The greps are compared in order of ‘helm-grepint-grep-list’.
 If the grep does not have :enable-function property, select it automatically.

 #### `(helm-grepint-grep-default-root)`